cmooneycollett/cmooneycollett.github.io/_posts/2023-07-01-writing-a-linkedlist-in-rust.md

 While Rust already has a [`LinkedList`](https://doc.rust-lang.org/std/collections/struct.LinkedList.html) data structure in the standard library, making your own is a fun and interesting way to learn more about Rust.

-By programming your own `LinkedList` in Rust, you'll learn more about Rust's language features, some foundational programming topics and how to work more peacefully alongside the infamous Rust *borrow checker*.
+By programming your own linked list in Rust, you'll learn more about Rust's language features, some foundational programming topics and how to work more peacefully alongside the infamous Rust *borrow checker*.

+I've struggled in the past to wrap my head around how the different features of Rust come together to make a linked list, but I've made a breakthrough in understanding that I am happy to share.

 Let's get started!

-- Generics
-- Smart pointers
-- Interior mutability
-- Borrow checker
-- Iterators

 ## The Problem

-For a quick recap, a `linkedlist` allows for data to be stored in nodes that point to other nodes in sequence.
-A doubly `linkedlist` has nodes that point to previous node and a next node.
+For a quick recap, a linked list allows for data to be stored in nodes that point to other nodes in sequence.
+A doubly linked list has nodes that point to the previous node and the next node.

-`list`-type data structures are typically stored in contiguous regions of memory that are resized to accomodate more elements as they grow in size.
-The reallocation and copying of `list` elements takes an increasing amount of time, growing in proportion to the size of the `list`.
-While adding elements to a `list` data structure runs with amortised constant time complexity, the periodic reallocation and copying may present as noticeable performance impacts at large sizes.
+List-type data structures are typically stored in contiguous regions of memory that are resized to accommodate more elements as they grow in size.
+The reallocation and copying of list elements take an increasing amount of time, growing in proportion to the size of the list.
+While adding elements to a list data structure runs with amortised constant time complexity, the periodic reallocation and copying may present noticeable performance impacts at large sizes.

-`linkedlist`-type data structures are typically stored in dynamically-allocated heap memory, with the nodes not necessarily stored in a particular order.
-Adding and removing items from a `linkedlist` will always be a constant time operation without the additional overhead of reallocating and copying its elements into larger sections of memory.
+Linked-list-type data structures are typically stored in dynamically-allocated heap memory, with the nodes not necessarily stored in a particular order.
+Adding and removing items from a linked list will always be a constant time operation without the additional overhead of reallocating and copying its elements into larger sections of memory.

-These useful properties of the `linkedlist` allow it to use used to model queues and stacks of objects or data items in programming problems.
+These useful properties of the linked list allow it to be used in modeling queues and stacks of objects or data items in programming problems.
 You'll be happy you dove down this rabbit hole!

 ## The Approach